...

 On a hot summer day, the simple pavilion at Chishi Observation Deck is the perfect spot for a rest or even a picnic!

-Moreover, Chishi Observation Deck is also a spot where you might see humpback whales in the winter and adore sunrise in the summer!
+Moreover, Chishi Observation Deck is also a spot where you might see humpback whales in the winter and adore the sunrise in the summer!

 Tips: